-Gina Connell is the IWK Health Centre’s Chief of Communications & Public Affairs.
+Gina Connell is the IWK Health Centre’s Chief, Communications, Engagement & Change.
 Gina graduated from Mount Saint Vincent University’s public relations program and is an Accredited Business Communicator.
 Before joining the IWK team in September 2015, she held the role of Senior Vice President at m5 Marketing Communications.
 A seasoned, award-winning communications professional, Gina’s previous roles include directing communications teams at Dalhousie Medical School, m5pr, Extreme Group, the Greater Halifax Partnership, and the Halifax International Airport Authority where she oversaw communications during the 9-11 crisis.
 Outside of her career, Gina is on-going supporter of her community and is currently Co-Chair of 100 Women Who Care Halifax.
 Gina lives in Halifax with her husband, Craig, their son, Cole, and their dog, Charlie.

 Dr. Gerard Corsten is the Interim Vice President, Medicine and Academic Affairs at the IWK.
 Gerard joined the IWK as an attending surgeon in 2001 and most recently served as the IWK’s Chief of Surgery, a position he held since 2008, and Program Director for Dalhousie’s Otolaryngology – Head and Neck Surgery Program.
 Gerard received his medical school training at Dalhousie University where he also completed his residency in otolaryngology.
 He holds a Fellowship in Pediatric Otolaryngology from Royal Children’s Hospital in Melbourne and completed a Masters of Education at Mount Saint Vincent University 2011.